| | | |

 In February's garden, where frosty whispers play,

-Trees dress in white, standing tall and proud,
+Trees dressed in white, tall and proud,

-Icicles hang like crystals, from branches bending low,
+Icicles hang like crystals, branches bending low,

-While beneath the snowy carpet, seeds of springtime grow.
+Beneath the snow, seeds of spring grow.

-Making snowmen with smiles, with little mitten hands.
+Making snowmen with smiles, mittened hands.

-February brings us hearts, of red and pink and cheer,
+February brings hearts of red and cheer,

-Telling tales of friendship, and love that's always near.
+Tales of friendship, love near.

-Warmth comes from the laughter, and the snowman's carrot nose.
+Warmth from laughter, snowman's nose.

 Kids are building a snowman